jtholloran/shots/README.md

 # shots

-### Sketch template for generating iPhone App Store screenshots
+### Figma and Sketch templates for generating iPhone App Store screenshots

 <img src="promo/shots_dribbble.jpg" width="450">

-### Open the Sketch file to view step-by-step instructions.
+### Open the Figma or Sketch file to view step-by-step instructions.

 #### How it Works

-Insert ten screenshots of your iPhone app into [Sketch](https://www.sketchapp.com/) symbols at both iPhone 8, 8 Plus, 11 Pro, and 11 Pro Max sizes.
+Insert ten screenshots of your iPhone app into symbols at both iPhone 8, 8 Plus, 11 Pro, and 11 Pro Max sizes.

 <img src="promo/instructions.jpg" style="max-width:900px">